marcoavol/wanderland-client/README.md

 ## How to dockerize
 Tutorial:  https://wkrzywiec.medium.com/build-and-run-angular-application-in-a-docker-container-b65dbbc50be8

+1) Compile Angular app
+- For local use: In root folder of the app run `ng build --configuration=local`.
+This will use the variables specified in environments/environment.local.ts.
-1) Compile Angular app: In root folder of the app run `ng build`
+- For deployment to our Hetzner server: In root folder of the app run `ng build --configuration=deploy`.
+This will use the variables specified in environments/environment.deploy.ts.

 Creates a ./dist/wanderland-client folder with the compiled files